-If this sounds like you, then read on!
-Here are some hints and tips will help you to enjoy your holiday and use your time wisely.
+These hints and tips will help you to enjoy your holiday and use your time wisely!

 If you like to read, this is conveniently a form of productive relaxation!
-There are a wealth of medicine-related books out there to get your hands on, and these few weeks will hopefully offer you some time to just sit down with a cuppa and a good book.
-Some books that are worth a read and may help with applications/interviews:
+There are a wealth of medicine-related books out there to get your hands on, whether you’re looking for the best books to read before writing your Personal Statement of the best books to read while you prepare for interview.

-These books give different accounts of life as a doctor and lessons learnt!
+These books give different accounts of life as a Doctor and lessons learnt!
 They are a great talking point, especially if you can be critical of them.
-A few doctors have disagreed with some points in these books.
-If you can argue that your own experience of healthcare differs or is similar to that of the books, it shows real initiative!
+A few Doctors have disagreed with some points in these books, and if you can argue that your own experience of healthcare differs or is similar to that of the books, it shows real initiative!

 This is probably the last thing you want to hear, but revising a little over Christmas should be on your list!
 All this medicine prep is essential, but ensuring you get the grades/predicted grades is paramount.
 If you have exams (mocks or not) coming up in the New Year, don’t neglect them!